 All of the food tasted great.
 It was prepared and served correctly.
 The service was attentive and pleasant.
 Even with 40 seats in business class the FAs provided a level of service nearly equal to the service I experienced in Cathay Pacific first class.

-The bathrooms are also similar to those on the AA 777-300.
+The bathrooms are also similar to those on an American Airlines 777-300.

 CX provides Jurlique cleanser and body and hand lotion.
 The artificial flower is a nice touch.